wso2/docs-is/en/includes/guides/users/inbound-provisioning/inbound-provisioning.md

 # Enable inbound provisioning

-Outbound provisioning is the process of automatically provisioning user accounts from external systems to {{product_name}}.
+Inbound provisioning is the process of automatically provisioning user accounts from external systems to {{product_name}}.
 This guide explains how you can configure inbound provisioning for an application so that users logging in to the application can be provisioned in {{product_name}}.

 !!! note "Before you begin"
     Prepare user stores for SCIM2 inbound provisioning.
 Learn how to do so in the following guides.